Medomsley Detention Centre: Victims lives were 'ruined'

 Both men have since died.

 Since the investigation was reopened in August, Durham Police has received statements from 143 alleged victims of abuse.

 Many of those sent to Medomsley were first-time offenders often detained for relatively minor offences.

 Ray Poar was 17 when he was sent there for stealing biscuits from a factory and has waived his right to anonymity.

-He said: "It's always in my head, the shame, it's ruined my life, it's completely ruined it."'Kicking us about'
+He said: "It's always in my head, the shame, it's ruined my life, it's completely ruined it."